Back to All Events

 CICs are now especially prevalent in areas such as youth work, mental health, creative industries and employability.
 For founders, the structure offers flexibility, speed and a degree of independence.
 For funders, however, CICs can raise important questions around governance, regulation, financial sustainability and how best to assess risk.

-Following strong interest from our previous WMFN session on CICs in October, this lunchtime training will explore current approaches to assessing and funding CICs.
+Following strong interest from our previous WMFN session on CICs in October, this event will explore current approaches to assessing and funding CICs.
 Richard Dowsett, Head of Funding Policy and Practice at the National Lottery Community Fund, will share insights into how the National Lottery Community Fund approaches CIC applications and the opportunities and challenges they see in funding this model.

 The session will also create space for members to share their own experiences and approaches.
 It will be an opportunity to build greater confidence and proportionality when assessing CIC applications, and to learn from the practice of one of the UK’s largest grantmakers.

-This is an online only session
+This is an in person only session

 Previous